 - An Action Plan and targets in the five core areas of Training, Policy, Curriculum, Environment and Community to achieve your Bronze, Silver or Gold Award

-- Participation in our activities, events and competitions
+- Participation in our activities, events, competitions, conferences and webinars

 Data from initial staff meetings in 2019-20 showed a:

 - 36% increase in confidence to be LGBT+ inclusive in lessons